Never catch AssertionError or NameError or TypeError.

 In general, don't make your specific exceptions derive from ValueError.
 ValueError is an error saying something about where in the structure of the code the error is assumed to be: in some argument to a function, or something like that.
 That assumption is often unhelpful or misleading.

-We should be more interested in what condition occured than whether the error might have been passed as an argument to a function at some point or other.
+We should be more interested in what condition occurred than whether the error might have been passed as an argument to a function at some point or other.
 Reflect this in your choice of exceptions.

 Breaking the rules